ColinKennedy/nvim2/README.md

  - Same with the command menu
  - white trim, slightly darker background?

-- Moving between splits and tmux no longer works.
-FIX

-- indentation gets messed up sometimes.
-Not sure why.
-Was it due to lspconfig when I enabled indentation?

-- nvim-dap-ui icons would be nice
 - For some reason when I leave dap, the <F5> mapping gets unset.
 Why?
 Fix.

 - https://www.youtube.com/watch?v=lEMZnrC-ST4